nsacyber/unfetter/index.md

                     <div class="col-lg-4 mt-lg-5">
                         <h2 class="text-center text-lg-left">Priortize</h2>
                         <p class="text-center text-lg-left">
                             Evaluate your analytic coverage of the the MITRE ATT&CK™ framework in one easy spot.
+Easily see the whole picture, and then dive down into the analytics that focus on particular attacker tactics.
                         </p>
                     </div>
                     <div class="col-lg-8 my-lg-3 mb-3">